Mangere

 State Housing Renewal Infrastructure

-Civil works supporting Mangere's large-scale housing renewal programme.
-Includes demolition support, site remediation, new building platform construction, drainage network installation, and retaining walls for medium-density replacement housing.
-All work on previously developed volcanic clay soils requiring careful ground assessment.
+Civil works for Mangere's housing renewal programme.
+Demolition support, site remediation, new building platform construction, drainage network installation, retaining walls for medium-density replacement housing.
+All of it on previously developed volcanic clay soils that need a proper look before you start.
+The ground assessment step isn't optional.

 New Residential Subdivision

-Greenfield and infill subdivision development across Mangere East and surrounding areas.
-Complete civil infrastructure including bulk earthworks, drainage networks designed for flat terrain and clay soils, access ways, and utility coordination.
-All projects meet Auckland Council's stormwater management zone requirements for this area.
+Greenfield and infill subdivision across Mangere East and surrounding areas.
+Bulk earthworks, drainage networks designed for flat terrain and clay soils (which require a different approach than draining a slope), access ways, utility coordination.
+Auckland Council's stormwater management zone requirements apply across the board.

 Airport Corridor Commercial Works

-Site preparation for commercial and industrial facilities serving Auckland Airport operations.
-These projects require heavy-duty building platforms, industrial drainage systems, and access ways supporting frequent heavy vehicle movements.
-Proximity to the airport adds height and operational constraints.
+Site preparation for commercial and industrial facilities serving Auckland Airport.
+Heavy-duty building platforms, industrial drainage, access ways that cope with frequent heavy vehicle movements.
+Height and operational constraints from airport proximity add requirements you work around from the start, not at consent stage.

 Expert Insight